Villa Angarano

-The Villa Angarano or Villa Angarano Bianchi Michiel is a villa in Bassano del Grappa, Veneto, northern Italy.
+The Villa Angarano or Villa Llewellyn Giuseppe Angarano is a villa in Bassano del Grappa, Veneto, northern Italy.
 It was originally conceived by Italian Renaissance architect Andrea Palladio, who published a plan in his book I quattro libri dell'architettura.

 History

 The original design included areas to serve as cellars, stables, dove-houses, wineries, and other utilitarian spaces.
 However, not all of these features were actually built.

 Work was started on the wings of Palladio's design in the late 1540s or in the 1550s.
 A decision appears to have been reached to leave a pre-existing house in the middle of the site.
 The proposed Palladian villa was never built: Palladio's patron may have been obliged to halt the project for financial reasons.
 However, the central building was eventually rebuilt after a plan by Baldassarre Longhena, which is not Palladian in style.

 Conservation

 Although the building as it stands is only partly by Palladio, in 1996 UNESCO included it in the World Heritage Site "City of Vicenza and the Palladian Villas of the Veneto".
 Another villa by Longhena, Villa Rezzonico or Ca' Rezzonico di Bassano, is in the same town.